...

 5. Update Your Resume

-I didn’t have the cool stats to show for my work like everyone else did — the 401% ROI on that one project or the 1,283% increase in site visits thanks to my copy revisions.
+I didn’t have the cool stats everyone else did — the 401% ROI or 1,283% increase in site visits.
+So if you have stats, get ’em!

-Those can look impressive, but don’t forget to let your soft skills show.
-Thousands of applicants have such-and-such degree and referrals from here and there, but what makes you UNIQUELY qualified?
-What do your biggest fans at work have to say about you?
+But don’t forget to let your soft skills show, too.
+Apart from your education and experience, what makes you UNIQUELY qualified?
+What do your biggest fans at work say about you?
+Professional networks are key to providing evidence of your wins at work.

 Latte with heart latte art in a mug and saucer, on a woodgrain table top with a laptop, black phone, black notebook and orange notebook with pen.
 You have to treat yourself when updating your resume!